Ginseng is a traditional drug with anticoagulant effect

-From the point of view of TCM, ginseng (mainly in the form of red ginseng ) is a means against so-called "blood stasis".
+In terms of TČM, ginseng (mainly in the form of red ginseng ) is a remedy against so-called "blood stasis".
 Total ginseng extract is used to prevent atherosclerosis and stroke .
-Purified and standardized panaxoside mixtures are also injected as a medicine for acute cardiac arrest .
+Purified and standardized panaxoside blends are also injected as a medicine for acute cardiac arrest .

 Ginsenosides Rk 1 and Rg 5 block blood clotting 10-20 times stronger than aspirin

-- Aggregation of arachidonate : As compared to aspirin (IC 50 = 63μM), ginsenosides Rk 1 and Rg 5 8-22x have a greater antithrombotic effect.
+- Agar platelet aggregation after arachidonate : As compared to aspirin (IC 50 = 63μM), ginsenosides Rk 1 and Rg 5 8-22x have a greater antithrombotic effect.
 Ginsenosides Rg 6 , F4 and Rk 3 have an IC 50 of 76 μM, 114 μM and 128 μM, respectively - their effective dose being 1.5 to 2 times higher than aspirin .

-- Platelet aggregation after thromboxane mimetic A2 : Ginsenosides Rg 6 , F4, Rk 3 and Rh 4 inhibit platelet aggregation with an IC 50 of 286μM, 87μM, 187μM and 119μM respectively - their effective dose is 2-4 times lower than that for aspirin 50 = 468 μM).
+- Platelet aggregation after thromboxane mimetic A2 : Ginsenosides Rg 6 , F4, Rk 3 and Rh 4 inhibit platelet aggregation with an IC 50 of 286μM, 87μM, 187μM and 119μM respectively - their effective dose is 2-4x lower than aspirin (IC 50 = 468 μM).

 - S & amp ; R epimer of ginsenoside Rg3 was found to be free of anticoagulant effects.
 Acetylated forms of the aforementioned effective panaxosides (ginsenoside acetyl Rs 3 , acetyl Rs 4 and acetyl R 5 5 ) were also ineffective.